How to take a screenshot on both an iPhone SE and an iPhone with Face ID

 Using 'Accessibility' to take a screenshot in iOS 15.4

-Before we go into the method for hardware, there's an accessibility feature that can enable you to take a screenshot within iOS, without using any of the buttons.
+Now that we've gone into the method for hardware, there's also an accessibility feature that can enable you to take a screenshot within iOS, without using any of the buttons.

 While you can use the BackTap feature to make it take a screenshot, which requires you to tap the back of the iPhone a number of times, there's another feature that makes the process more straightforward.